-- Assessing implications of CGT, stamp duty, land remediation eelief, VAT, landfill tax exemption - Undertaking measurement and inspection - Undertaking valuation of a range of property types - Using different methods of valuation using comparables, the investment method, profits and discounted cash flow techniques where appropriate - Negotiating valuations and settlement of cases.
+- Assessing implications of chargeable gains, stamp duty and, VAT. - Undertaking measurement and inspection - Undertaking valuation of a range of property types - Using different methods of valuation using comparables, the investment method, profits and discounted cash flow techniques where appropriate - Negotiating valuations and settlement of cases.

-Provide evidence of reasoned advice to stakeholders (to include senior management within your organisation, clients and courts/tribunal members) in respect of specific cases and/or other capital taxation issues.
+Provide evidence of reasoned advice to stakeholders (to include senior management within your organisation, clients and courts/tax appeals commission) in respect of specific cases and/or other capital taxation issues.